grp876/Opti-Mill/README.md

 <img width="902" height="837" alt="image" src="https://github.com/user-attachments/assets/5fe4d6f2-1827-440b-9a97-03d9876b1300" />

 Opti-Mill - The G-Code Creator for CNC Mill using GRBL - FluidNC motion controlller, CNCjs and Raspberry PI 4, 5.
 Programmed using Windows 11 - VS Code so it should be Windows friendly.
 Please help educate me where possible to improve this program.
 As always positive comments are appriciated.
-Negative comments are welcome but please have a solution with it or create your own program.
+Negative comments are welcome but please have a solution with it start your own program and comment on it.
 With that said, if you are tired of learning new softwares or paying for a decent g-code creator give this a try.
-I have 15 years of R&D experience and plenty of discussions on optimizing manufacturing processes of piece to the drawing/manufacturing level.
+I have over 15 years of R&D experience and plenty of discussions on optimizing manufacturing processes for parts going through the desing, drawing and manufacturing stages.

 Please remember a pocket can be used for fly-cutting.
-Just make it a small distance to cut, touch off, set zero and go.
+Just make it a small distance to cut Z height, touch off, set zero and go.

  ##### Disclaimer: #####